OzzyCzech/ozzyczech.cz/content/Git/How to keep GitHub Fork Updated (no merge - the right way).md

 # How to keep GitHub Fork Updated (no merge - the right way)

-Here is solution how to keep your forks updated [without merge](https://help.github.com/articles/syncing-a-fork) and clean history
+Here is solution how to keep your forks updated [without merge](https://help.github.com/articles/syncing-a-fork)and clean history

 ```shell
 git clone git@github.com:[username]/[repo].git